Pelosi calls House back to Washington to try to stop Postal Service changes

 She warned that the “lives, livelihoods and the life of our American democracy are under threat.”

-Pelosi wants the chamber to vote on a bill sponsored by House Oversight Chairwoman Carolyn Maloney, D-N.Y., that would require the Postal Service to keep up pre-DeJoy delivery standards until the end of the year.
+Pelosi wants the chamber to vote on a bill sponsored by House Oversight and Reform Committee Chairwoman Carolyn Maloney, D-N.Y., that would require the Postal Service to keep up pre-DeJoy delivery standards until the end of the year.

+Senate Minority Leader Chuck Schumer, D-N.Y., issued a statement calling on Majority Leader Mitch McConnell, R-Ky., to bring the Senate back to act on legislation once the House passes it.

+“I call on Leader McConnell to bring the Senate back into session to quickly act on the House’s legislation that will undo the extensive damage Mr. DeJoy has done at the Postal Service so that people can get their paychecks, medicines, and other necessities delivered on time, and to ensure our elections will remain completely free and fair,” Schumer said.

+Republicans argued that the legislation was not necessary.
+“House Democrats never miss a manufactured crisis to put partisan politics over people in need,” National Republican Congressional Committee spokesman Michael McAdams said in a statement.

 Pressure on Democrats to block Postal Service changes intensified after President Donald Trump said Thursday that he opposed boosting postal funding because he wanted to restrict expanded mail voting.
-White House officials appeared to walk back those assertions over the weekend.
+White House officials tried to walk back those assertions over the weekend.

 “The president of the United States is not going to interfere with anybody casting their votes in a legitimate way, whether it’s the post office or anything else,” Chief of Staff Mark Meadows said on CNN’s “State of the Union.”